The boundary entropy function for interface conformal field theories: Constraints on interface entropy

-In this section we establish the $g_{\text{eff}}$-theorem within the holographic framework.
+In this section, we verify the $g_{\text{eff}}$-theorem within the holographic framework.
 To demonstrate this, we utilize the general expression for the interface entropy (\ref{eq::interfaceentropy}) in conjunction with the relation between the integration constant $c_s$ and the interval ratio $l_L/l_R$ (\ref{eq::relationcsandratio}).
-The former yields
+Using (\ref{eq::interfaceentropy}), the derivative of $\log{g_{\text{eff}}^{(2)}}$ with respect to $c_s$ is